campbell17/campbell17-v2/journal/draft-grinding-my-beans.md

 However, if I owned the MGM Grand hotel and my 9,992 guests all wanted a cup of coffee, it would take 832 hours and 40 minutes before the last person in line got theirs.
 (For the curious, that's 34 days, 8 hours, and 40 minutes.
 That better be _some_ coffee.)

-Clearly, my artisinal methods of highly-sophisticated drip coffee production are not scalable.
+Clearly, my artisanal methods of highly-sophisticated drip coffee production are not scalable.

 So what should I do to fix this?
 Well, for the beans I'll buy enough to fill a giant barrel, eliminating many trips to the shop.
 A commercial-grade high-capacity grinder will take care of my tendonitis and grind enough beans to put in the 20-gallon automatic coffee urn.

 Image of the insane urn.
 Caption: Brews a gallon every two minutes.
 What a beast.

 One tiny problem: there's nothing to fix.
 I'm not the owner of the MGM Grand, sorry to say, and I make coffee for someone else _maybe_ 5 times a year.
 That's 1.3% of the time.
-Yet when I was shopping for a single serving coffee grinder last year, I spent an unreasonable amount of time worrying about whether or not it was enough.
+Yet when I was shopping for a single-serving coffee grinder last year, I spent an unreasonable amount of time worrying about whether or not it was enough.
 It took me months of putting it on the back burner until I finally relented and asked my wife to get it for my birthday.
 It costs $30.
-I've lost that much in the couch, and here I am desperate not to commit the cardinal sin of underestimating my bean grinding capacity needs.
+I've lost that much in the couch, and here I am desperate not to commit the cardinal sin of underestimating my bean-grinding capacity needs.

 This is where scalability falls apart.
 When optimization degenerates into "FUD".
 Fear, Uncertainty, and Doubt.
 It turns an honest discussion about potential risk into 4D chess-level bike-shedding.

 Humans are a future-oriented species which is why we're able to save money for retirement, skip dessert, and go jogging even though our lifestyles have evolved so chasing our dinner down on foot is optional (at least for most of the world).
-But that future-orientation is often a stifling force, leading to FUD and preventing us from getting out of our own way.
-For me this is especially true when it comes to creativity.
+But that instinct is often a stifling force, leading to FUD and preventing us from getting out of our own way.
+For me, this is especially true when it comes to creativity.

 When I was a kid, I drew for fun.
 I drew cartoons of my friends, the athletes on my baseball cards, and characters from movies.
 I drew planes, guns, animals, and houses.
 I loved drawing, so I drew.
 Today, every drawing is a goddamn negotiation.